 Fresh off his run with HVSF’s three-person Fall 2017 Tour of Shakespeare’s THE COMEDY OF ERRORS, Jarrod Bates will take a turn for the dramatic in HAMLET’s title role.
 Bonnie Antosh returns to HVSF in the role of Horatio, following her 2014 appearance in HVSF’s Education Tour of MUCH ADO ABOUT NOTHING.
 They are joined by Festival newcomers Russell Carpenter (Laertes), Jo’Lisa Jones (Polonius), Anamari Mesa (Ophelia), James Parenti (Claudius, Ghost), and Simone Stadler (Gertrude).

 Streamlined for clarity of both plot and language, the forthcoming tour will bring an intimacy and immediacy to the audience’s experience while maintaining the core of Shakespeare’s beloved text.
 Performances will be followed by a talkback with the actors, and educators participating in the Spring leg of the tour will be provided with a corresponding in-depth study guide.

-TO BOOK THE TOUR: Please contact Associate Director of Education Nora Rosoff at firstname.lastname@example.org or (845) 809-5750 ext.
-13. For more information and to view the COMEDY OF ERRORS curriculum sheet for educators and administrators, visit hvshakespeare.org/education.
+TO BOOK THE TOUR: Please contact Associate Director of Education Nora Wilcox at email@example.com or (845) 809-5750 ext.
+13.

 About the Artists